It's October and Halloween is upon us. But these real-life monsters are scarier than anything you see in movies.

 Corbett stopped the leopard's reign of terror, but not before it took an estimated 125 victims with it.

-4. The Maneaters of Tsavo
+4. The Tsavo Lions

 Perhaps the most famous case of man-eating big cats happened in Kenya in 1898.
-In a remote part of the country, the British were working on a railway project that included an elaborate bridge over the Tsavo River.
+In a remote part of the country, the British were working on a project that included an elaborate railroad bridge over the Tsavo River.

 The project's lead, Colonel John Henry Patterson wrote of the lion's human killing prowess in his popular 1907 book, "The Man-Eaters of Tsavo."